seanjin97/geekout-2024/docs/docs/frontend/checkpoint4.md

 ### Exercise 4B

-Let's add a second `useEffect` hook to ensure that the Todo description turns red when it exceeds 30 characters.
+Let's add a second `useEffect` hook to ensure that the `Save Task` button gets disabled when the task description it exceeds 30 characters.